 Consider the following stochastic program

 where the expectation is taken with respect to $(r, \bm{a})$.
 In the rest of the paper, unless otherwise stated, the expectation is always taken with respect to $(r, \bm{a})$.
 Evidently,

-for all $\p.$ This observation casts the dual convergence problem in a form of stochastic programming problem.
+for all $\p.$ This observation casts the dual convergence problem in the form of a stochastic programming problem.
 The function $f_n(\bm{p})$ in (\ref{new2Dual}) can be viewed as a \textit{sample average approximation} (SAA) (See \citep{kleywegt2002sample, shapiro2009lectures}) of the function $f(\bm{p}).$ Specifically, the dual program associated with a primal linear program with $n$ decision variables is then an $n$-sample approximation of the stochastic program (\ref{asymProblem}).
 We denote the optimal solutions to the $n$-sample approximation problem (\ref{new2Dual}) and the stochastic program (\ref{asymProblem}) with $\bm{p}^*_n$ and $\bm{p}^*$, respectively.
 In this section, we provide a finite-sample analysis for the convergence of $\p_n^*$ to $\p^*$.
-Also, the convergence rate should not be dependent on $\mathcal{P},$ because in the OLP setting, we do not assume the knowledge of distribution when implementing the online algorithms.
+We first introduce the assumptions and then formally establish the convergence.